Commissioning the Resonance Ionization Spectroscopy Experiment at FRIB: Experimental layout

 When driving a chain of transitions, it is often desirable to use broader linewidth lasers for all steps except the spectroscopy transition.
 The broad linewidth covers the hyperfine splitting and isotope shift, and even the variation in Doppler shift caused by the mass difference when measuring different isotopes.
 A pulsed dye laser (PDL) or broadband Ti:Sa can be used for such multi-resonance schemes, allowing for higher selectivity ionization, as well as spectroscopy of Rydberg and autoionizing states.
 A PDL (Sirah Cobra Stretch), pumped by a frequency-doubled (532~nm) or -tripled (355~nm) Nd:YAG laser (Spectra Physics Quanta-Ray), can be filled with a wide range of dyes, enabling the generation of pulsed laser light spanning from 360 - 800 nm, with linewidths on the order of 10~GHz.
-While the PDL is too broad to resolve the field-shift component of isotope shifts in the light region of the nuclear chart, it is ideal for driving secondary transitions in so-called "three-color schemes", allowing for a more selective ionization step.
+While the PDL is too broad to resolve most hyperfine structures or the field-shift components of isotope shifts in the light region of the nuclear chart, it is ideal for driving additional transitions in schemes involving multiple resonant steps prior to the ionization step, as performed in Ref. \cite{Udrescu2024}.

 Additionally, a collection of three broadband grating-tunable pulsed Ti:Sa lasers (Photonics TU-H \cite{Liu2016AORNL}) can be used to reach wavelengths in the range of 720-960 nm, with a typical linewidth of $\sim$3~GHz.
 These lasers are also configurable for second, third, and fourth harmonic generation.